iifl-logo

 The Company has an Internal Control System, commensurate with the size, scale and complexity of its operations.
 The internal audit functions reports to the Chairman of the Audit Committee and to Chairman/Managing Director of the Company.

-27. INTERNAL FINANCIAL CONTROLS:
+26. INTERNAL FINANCIAL CONTROLS

 The Company has in place adequate internal financial controls with reference to financial statements.
 During the year, such controls were tested and no reportable material weakness in the design or operation was observed.

-29. RELATED PARTIES TRANSACTIONS:
+28. RELATED PARTIES TRANSACTIONS

-30. EXTRACT OF ANNUAL RETURN:
+30. ANNUAL RETURN

-31. PARTICULARS OF LOANS, GUARANTEES OR INVESTMENTS:
+31. PARTICULARS OF LOANS, GUARANTEES OR INVESTMENTS

 The company has given loan or provided any guarantee or made any investment covered under Section 186 of the Companies Act 2013 during the year in its ordinary course of business and has complied with the provisions of the Act.

 Details on loans or investments are mentioned in Notes to Financial statements of this Annual Report.
 (Refer Note.
-03 for Loans and Note 4 for investments given in the attached Financial Statements for the Financial year 2023-24).
+03 for Loans and Note 4 for investments given in the attached Financial Statements for the Financial year 2024-25).
 The Company has neither provided any security nor given any guarantee on behalf of a third party.

-32. CORPORATE GOVERNANCE:
+32. CORPORATE GOVERNANCE

-Requirements) Regulations, 2015 is applicable to Company and thus the Corporate Governance Report, enclosed as "ANNEXURE- II" forms part of this Report.
+The provision of Regulation 27 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 is applicable to Company and thus the Corporate Governance Report, enclosed as "ANNEXURE- II" forms part of this Report.

-34. DISCLOSURE UNDER SECTION 22 OF THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013:
+34. DISCLOSURE UNDER SECTION 22 OF THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013

-Your Company has zero tolerance towards any action on the part of any executive which may fall under the ambit of Sexual Harassment at workplace and is fully committed to uphold and maintain the dignity of every women executive working in your Company.
+Your Company has zero tolerance towards any action on the part of any executive which may fall under the ambit of Sexual Harassment at workplace and is fully committed to uphold and maintain the dignity of every woman executive working in your Company.
 The Sexual Harassment Policy provides for protection against sexual harassment of women at workplace and for prevention and redressal of such complaints.

-During the year under review, there were no complaints pending as on the beginning of the
+During the year under review, there were no complaints pending as on the beginning of the financial year and no new complaints were filed during the financial year under review.
+The following is a summary of complaints received and resolved during the reporting period:

-35. PARTICULARS OF ENERGY CONSERVATION, TECHNOLOGY ABSORPTION AND
+35. PARTICULARS OF ENERGY CONSERVATION, TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNING AND OUTGO

 Since, the Company is an Investment and Credit Company registered with the Reserve Bank of India as Non- Systematically Important Non-Deposit Accepting Non-Banking Financial Institution and did not carry any manufacturing activities and the Company has neither used nor earned any foreign exchange during the year under review.
 Hence, no particulars as per Section 134(3)(m) read with Rule 8(3) of the Companies (Accounts) Rules, 2014 are being furnished under this head.

-36. MANAGEMENT DISCUSSION AND ANALYSIS:
+36. MANAGEMENT DISCUSSION AND ANALYSIS

-The Managements Discussion and Analysis Report for the year under review, as stipulated under Regulation 34(2) (e) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 is given as an "ANNEXURE III to this report.
+The Managements Discussion and Analysis Report for the year under review, as stipulated under Regulation 34(2) (e) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 is given as an "ANNEXURE -III to this report.

-37. COMPANYS POLICY RELATING TO DIRECTORS APPOINTMENT, PAYMENT OF REMUNERATION AND DISCHARGE OF THEIR DUTIES:
+37. COMPANYS POLICY RELATING TO DIRECTORS APPOINTMENT- PAYMENT OF REMUNERATION AND DISCHARGE OF THEIR DUTIES

 38. CORPORATE SOCIAL RESPONSIBILITY POLICY: